-The national data suggest that the milder forms of periodontitis are close to universal.25 The more severe forms are less prevalent.
-According to a review of the literature by Brown and Löe focused on a number of epidemiologic studies resulting from a 1981 national probability survey, the prevalence of chronic periodontitis was about 36% for the adult US population as assessed by pocket depth measurements.
+The national data suggest that the milder forms of periodontitis are close to universal.
+The more severe forms are less prevalent.
+According to a review of the literature by Brown and Löe28 focused on a number of epidemiologic studies resulting from a 1981 national probability survey, the prevalence of chronic periodontitis was about 36% for the adult US population as assessed by pocket depth measurements.
 The prevalence of periodontitis increased with age; 29% in those age 19 to 44 years of age had chronic periodontitis, which increased to 50% for people 45 years or older.
 In general, moderate periodontitis occurred in 28% of all people, and 8% had advanced disease.
 However, the prevalence of moderate and severe periodontitis increased to 44% in the population greater than 45 years of age.
-Based on the presence of periodontal pockets ≥ 4 mm, it was determined that 30% of the population had periodontitis on an average of three to four teeth.
-Severe pockets of $\geq$ 6 mm were found in less than 5% of the population.24 The prevalence of aggressive periodontitis was low with less than 1% in this 1991 survey.
+Based on the presence of periodontal pockets $\geq 4$ mm, it was determined that 30% of the population had periodontitis on an average of three to four teeth.
+Severe pockets of $\ge 6$ mm were found in less than 5% of the population.24 The prevalence of aggressive periodontitis was low with less than 1% in this 1991 survey.29 old participants.
+Probing depths of $\geq 3 \text{ mm}$ were found in approximately 64% of the population.

-Following this report, the NHANES III reported the prevalence of periodontitis for adults ages 30 to 90 years old.
-Attachment loss and probing depths were assessed at two sites per tooth.
-Attachment loss of $\geq$ 3 mm was found in 53% of the population.
-The prevalence of attachment loss increased with age, from approximately 35% for the 30-year-old participants to 89% for the 80-yearold participants.
-Probing depths of $\geq 3$ mm were found in approximately 64% of the population.
 The prevalence of periodontitis increases with age and was found to be more prevalent in males than females, and in African and Mexican Americans than Caucasians.
-Most recently, it was reported that periodontal disease may have significantly decreased between NHANES III NHANES 1999-2004.31 However, on further evaluation, it was recognized that partialmouth periodontal examination protocols used in NHANES underestimated the prevalence of periodontitis by approximately 50% when compared with a full-mouth "gold standard" periodontal examination in a convenience sample of 454 adults ≥ 35 years of age.32 These findings prompted a full mouth assessment of pocket depth and clinical attachment loss in NHANES 2009-2010 revealing periodontitis in over 47% of the population aged 30 years and older, with 8.7% mild, 30% moderate, and 8.5% severe.33
+Most recently, it was reported that periodontal disease may have significantly decreased between NHANES III and NHANES 1999-2004.31 However, on further evaluation, it was recognized that partialmouth periodontal examination protocols used in NHANES underestimated the prevalence of periodontitis by approximately 50% when compared with a full-mouth "gold standard" periodontal examination in a convenience sample of 454 adults $\geq$ 35 years of age.32 These findings prompted a full mouth assessment of pocket depth and clinical attachment loss in NHANES 2009-2010 revealing periodontitis in over 47% of the population aged 30 years and older, with 8.7% mild, 30% moderate, and 8.5% severe.33